aquasecurity/terraform-gcp-onboarding/examples/same-project/README.md

 ---

-This is an example Terraform configuration that demonstrates how to onboard Aqua Security resources in an existing Google Cloud Platform (GCP) project using the `terraform-gcp-onboarding` module.

 ## Overview

-This example showcases the following:
+This example shows how to onboard a Google Cloud Platform (GCP) project by provisioning all of Aqua’s resources into the existing project.

 ## Prerequisites